|

 Clean the pump and basin periodically to prevent algae buildup and maintain proper flow.

-I loved creating my diy water feature, my favorite part of my day is listening to the sound of the water first thing in the morning while drinking my coffee, well, before It was 100 degrees by 7 am.
+I loved creating my diy water feature.
+My favorite part of my day is listening to the sound of the water first thing in the morning while drinking my coffee, well, before it was 100 degrees by 7 am.
 Temperatures are supposed to drop by Friday, woo hoo!!

 Time to check out all of the amazing makeovers!